-During the fall, spring, and summer semesters, students must attend class on or before the census date.
+During the fall, spring, and summer semesters, students must attend or enter class on or before the census date.
 The census date is 10% of the total class hours, which is the date set by the state for reporting purposes.
-Attendance by the census date enables the student to be included in state-required attendance reports.
-Failure to adhere to this schedule will result in the student being dropped as a never attended (NA) from his/her class(es).
-Students will not be permitted to enter the class without the permission of the Curriculum Dean.
-The decision of the Curriculum Dean is final.
+Class attendance/entry by the census date enables the student to be included in state-required attendance reports.
+Failure to attend or enter a class on or before the course census date will result in the student being dropped as a never attended (NA) from their class(es).
+Students will not be permitted to enter the class without the permission of the curriculum dean.
+The decision of the curriculum dean is final.